cfe-lab/MiCall/CONTRIBUTING.md

 4. After installing PyDev, open Window: Preferences.
 Navigate down to PyDev: Interpreters: Python Interpreter.
 5. Click the Quick Auto-Config button.
 Click OK.
 6. From the File menu, choose Import....
 Navigate down to Git: Projects from Git.
-7. Choose Clone URI, and paste this URI: https://github.com/ArtPoon/MiseqPipeline.git
+7. Choose Clone URI, and paste this URI: https://github.com/cfe-lab/MiCall.git
-8. Take all the branches, and select dev as your initial branch.
+8. Take all the branches, and select master as your initial branch.
 9. Select import existing projects, and finish the import.

 [eclipse]: https://www.eclipse.org/downloads/